vultisig/docs/voltix-token/launch.md

 ## Launch Liquidity

-All of the initial raise of capital from external investors (tentatively USD $2m) will be placed in a liquidity pool for launch, together with 80m $VLTI (80% of total supply).
+All of the initial raise of capital from external investors (tentatively USD $2m) will be placed in a liquidity pool for launch, together with 80m $VULT (80% of total supply).
 Thus, FDV begins at $2.5m.

 A 24hour whitelisted (WL) trade-only period will be the next phase (first come, first served among the WL addresses).
 Each WL address can execute only one single buy transaction, with a maximum of $10k.
-Sell transactions are also allowed during this period (but only whitelisted addresses who first bought, will have any $VLTI to sell).
+Sell transactions are also allowed during this period (but only whitelisted addresses who first bought, will have any $VULT to sell).

 After 24 hours, the pool will be opened for unlimited buys/sells.